Runner-Up in the Great American Fiction Contest

 My favorite shorts come from Fitzgerald, Cheever, and O’Connor, but there are plenty of contemporary writers doing fabulous work too.
 I just completed a beautiful collection from Julie Orringer.
 Amy Bloom’s A Blind Man Can See How Much I Love You influenced how I shaped the sex scenes in My Year as a Clown.

-I was a finalist in the Raymond Carver Short Story contest.
+I was also a finalist in the Raymond Carver Short Story contest.
 Here’s a story from the archive:

 - The Jersey Cowboy, Raymond Carver Finalist